Great Military Heroes of World War Two : Oddball the Tank Commander

 But warfare required the individualistic outlook of the mavericks with unconventional ideas and tactics for the warfare of the 1940s.
 Oddball was one of them.
 He was the last buccaneer of the Armored Division and a rock n' roll renegade.

 He even introduced the psychedelically inspired idea of firing tins of paint at the Germans through the barrel of his gun.
 A splash of colour to alleviate the grim reality of war.
 He was ahead of Jackson Pollock on that score.

 Certainly Kelly was the leader of the pack but without Oddball and his motley gang their mission would never have been accomplished.
 Of course that ignoble pursuit was to drive through the front-lines and plunder a huge pile of gold from a French bank.

 But let that not tarnish our memory of the great man.
 War is hell.
 Besides the forward advance of Kelly's shock troops inspired Major General Colt to launch a US Army offensive which liberated the town as Kelly's men liberated the bank of 16 million dollars.

 As Kelly said it was a "private enterprise operation" so who could quibble at Oddball and his men enjoying the proceeds of their labour and a healthy retirement package.
 No medals, no military honours for this unsung hero.
 But no matter as he just wanted the money.

 He even got a "mother beautiful tank" from their new German partner in crime at the end of the mission.
-Such are the spoils of war for a righteous dude as he.
+Such are the spoils of war for such a righteous dude.